Renormalizing the Quark-Meson-Diquark Model: Numerical Results

 \subsection{Testing the BCS relation}

-With $\bar\Delta(T=0)$ and $T_c$ at our hands we can compare their ratio with the BCS result and also with the numerical results obtained outside of the chiral limit.
-The results are shown in \cref{fig:bcs}, where in the left panel $T_c$ is plotted as a function $\bar\Delta_{\text{gap}}(T=0)$, and in the right panel their ratio against $\mu$.
+With $\bar\Delta(T=0)$ and $T_c$ at our hands, we can compare their ratio with the BCS result and also with the numerical results obtained away from the chiral limit.
+The results are shown in \cref{fig:bcs}, where \(T_c\) is plotted as a function of the zero-temperature diquark gap, \(\bar\Delta_{\text{gap}}(T=0)\): the left panel of \cref{fig:bcs} shows the regularized model together with the RGC-minimal and vacuum matching schemes in comparison with the renormalized results , while the right panel displays the \(\sigma\!\Delta\) scheme.